 In 2012 she joined FDD to manage the day-to-day operations and coordinate logistical aspects of the Office’s career development and diversity initiatives.
 Greta also supports the C.V.
 Roman Medical Society, the Dallas/Fort Worth Chapter of the National Medical Society, to promote UT Southwestern collaboration with the African-American physician community.

-Daniel Marrufo is the Systems Administrator for the Office of Faculty Diversity and Development.
+Daniel Marrufo is the Systems Administrator for the Office of Faculty Diversity & Development.
 Daniel is responsible for creating and maintaining data systems for all our reporting and publishing efforts.

-He first worked in the Office as a 2013 Summer intern through the Dr. Emmett J. Conrad Leadership Program.
-Daniel now works part time here while he completes his master’s degree in Biomedical Engineering at the University of Texas at Arlington.
+He first worked in the Office as a 2013 summer intern through the Dr. Emmett J. Conrad Leadership Program.
+Daniel now works part-time here while he completes his master’s in biomedical engineering at the University of Texas at Arlington.